 Exponent engineers offer services for the protection of life, property, business operation, and the environment from the harmful effects of combustible-dust fires and explosions.
-Our staff has extensive experience in both the investigation of past combustible incidents, and the prevention and mitigation of future incidents.
+Our staff has extensive experience in the investigation of past combustible incidents, performing dust hazard analyses (DHAs), and the prevention and mitigation of future incidents.

 Our services include: